![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Site map

-By this time I'd been out of college for a while.
-And me and Shadow somewhat battered by events.
+By this time I'd been out of college for a while (as in dropped out), and me and Shadow somewhat battered by events since.
 For one thing, I'd lost my high-paying job as smuggler escort!
-But the news wasn't all bad: I'd finally managed to get something for Shadow I'd been lusting after for quite some time: a nitrous oxide system.
-And being out of a job I had the spare time to install it.
-I'd already used up a couple fill-ups worth of the stuff in testing, to make sure I had it all working correctly, and my engine re-tuned for it.
+But the news wasn't all bad; for I'd finally managed to get something for Shadow I'd been lusting after for quite some time: a nitrous oxide system.
+And being fresh out of a job, I had the spare time to install it.
+I'd already used up a couple fill-ups worth of the stuff in testing, to make sure I had it all working correctly, and my engine properly re-tuned for it.
 Plus, to get some experience driving with the gas during peaceful moments, rather than learning on-the-fly in battle.
 Yuck!
-You definitely don't want to do that: try out new equipment for the first time in an actual contest.
-For it'll almost definitely fail, or do something so unexpected you'd wish it had failed instead(!)
+You definitely don't want to do that: try out new equipment for the first time in a real world contest.
+For it'll almost definitely fail, or do something so unexpected you'd wish it had failed instead(!).

 The nitrous set up looked like it would definitely go into such a category.
 For it made Shadow damn-scary fast.
-I figured out quite quickly that using it while I was already underway made it a survival essential that my front wheels be pointed straight ahead (or very nearly so) first.
+I'd realized quite quickly that using it while I was already underway made it important that my front wheels be pointed straight ahead (or very nearly so) first, wherever possible.
 I had a bit more leeway from a standing start.
-But that too had its problems.
-Like maybe burning out the rear tires so bad they might blow apart.
+But that too had its problems-- like maybe burning out the rear tires so bad, they might blow apart.
 Yikes!

-After satisfying myself that the nitrous was now fully functional-- and I had some idea about how to use it-- I decided it was time for some fun.
-After all, I was presently unemployed.
-But I expected to get a new job pretty soon.
-Because my previous employer had told me he knew someone else that might want my services.
+After satisfying myself that the system was now fully functional-- and I had some idea about how to use it-- I decided it was time for some fun.
+After all, being presently in-between jobs (my ex-employer was apparently going to get me a new gig with someone else in weeks to come), I now had time to kill.

-With that feather in my hat-- plus considerable built-up savings even after the nitrous purchase-- I felt it safe to take a break.
+I also had considerable money built-up in savings, even after the nitrous purchase; so I felt it safe to take a break.

 But what could I do for fun?
 Visit my best friend Steve at Tech was my first thought.
 It'd been a while since my last visit, and I badly wanted to show off my nitrous system to Steve.
 And since Steve's brother Will was there now too, I could boast to two friends at once!

-Steve and his girlfriend Katie had moved out of the trailer they'd been staying in upon my return from Texas, and now lived in an apartment which may have been considered on-campus.
+Steve and his girlfriend Katie had moved out of the trailer they'd been staying in when I returned from Texas months back, and now lived in an apartment, which might have been considered on-campus housing.
 If this was not the case, it sure didn't miss by much: the university center was maybe a seven minute walk from their place.

 Will was living in a dorm, a bit less than a quarter mile away from Steve.

-I arrived in town on a Thursday afternoon.
-Stopped by Steve's apartment, where Katie told me he was at the frat house.
-Maybe Will too.
-Hmmm.
-I'd have preferred seeing the two brothers minus the organization, but only by a little.
-The frat guys were OK.
+I arrived in my old college town on a Thursday afternoon.
+I stopped by Steve's apartment, where Katie told me he was at the frat house; maybe Will too.
+Hmm.
+I'd have preferred seeing the two brothers minus the organization; but only by a little.
+The frat guys were okay.
 It was just that I wasn't one for a crowd.
 And maybe half the time there seemed to be a raucous party happening at the frat's houses (they had two: one right behind the other).

-It was easy to find a parking spot.
-The place looked practically deserted that day.
+It was easy to find a parking spot; the place looked practically deserted that day.
 I didn't see either of the two brothers' cars, but there were other places they might be parked in the vicinity.
-Or Steve or Will could even have simply walked here.
+Or Steve or Will could have simply walked here.
 The dorm, apartment, frat houses-- heck, even the entire college campus!-- were all within a few minutes walk of one another.

 Reggie and his Jaguar were the top racing team at Sigma Chi.
-Or at least they had been when I'd raced a brace of the frat's best, prior to dropping out for a while.
+Or at least they had been when I'd raced a battery of the frat's best, prior to dropping out.

-I'd left school because of two deaths which took place in a relatively short period: the first of a Texas girl I'd wanted to marry, and the second, one of my college ROTC instructors.
-I'd sort of had to help my instructor figure out he'd have to go alone.
-All that served to stress me out to the point I didn't return to Tech the following quarter.
+I'd left school because of two deaths which had taken place in a relatively short period: the first, of a girl I'd loved in Texas the previous summer, and the second, one of my college ROTC instructors, the following autumn.
+I'd sort of had to help my instructor find his way to suicide alone (by forcibly preventing him from taking any students with him).
+I'd somehow managed to avoid being identified as my teacher's final exit aide in that instance.
+But never-the-less, I hadn't felt up to returning to Tech for the quarter that followed.

 I walked into the fraternity house unchallenged, as it was a pretty open and welcoming place, even to complete strangers.
-And I was sure at minimum half to three quarters of the folks I was likely to encounter would not know or remember me.
-For at least one class worth of members had graduated since my moment in the spotlight here.
+I was sure many of the folks I was likely to encounter there would not know or remember me, for at least one class worth of members had graduated since my moment in the spotlight there.

-The painting depicted a weary knight kneeling in the center of a battlefield.
-The knight bore Sigma Chi's symbol.
-Laying next to the knight was a huge lion, sporting a healthy mane, with the symbol for the frat's sister sorority hanging from a chain around its neck.
+The painting depicted a weary knight, kneeling in the center of a battlefield.
+The knight held a staff bearing a tattered Sigma Chi flag.
+Lying next to the knight was a huge, contented lion, sporting a luxurious mane, with the symbol for the frat's sister sorority hanging from a chain around its neck.

-The knight and lion sat in the center of a circular open space, bordered all around by the dead and dying members of other campus fraternities.
-You could tell who they were because of their tattered flags and banners.
+The knight and lion sat together in the center of a circular open space, bordered all around by the dead and dying members of other campus fraternities.
+You could tell who they were because of the icons on their ragged flags and broken shields.

 It was the gory aftermath of a terrific battle, the picture itself something like six feet square or bigger.
 I'd spent a couple weeks secretly crafting it for the contest, and it had seemed to blow away all the other groups' entries with the judges.